 Why use us?

-First and foremost because we are experts in the area of NHS Continuing Healthcare Funding and already secured £millions in funding on behalf of families.
+First and foremost, because we are recognised nationally as experts in the area of NHS Continuing Healthcare Funding and already secured £millions in funding on behalf of families.

-Some companies will tell you that it is not necessary to use a firm of solicitors because the advice you require is not legal advice.
+Some companies will tell you that it is not necessary to use a firm of solicitors because the advice you require is not ‘legal’ advice.
 That is true.
-But our solicitors have a wealth of experience in securing NHS Continuing Healthcare Funding on behalf of clients.
+But as solicitors, we have built up a wealth of experience and expertise in securing NHS Continuing Healthcare Funding on behalf of our clients over many years.

-Equally as importantly, we also employ a team of experienced nurses who have all worked for the NHS for may years in this specialist area.
-Some other companies use what they call “caseworkers”, these are people who may well have experience of running cases in the area of Continuing Healthcare Funding, but they are NOT either qualified nurses or qualified solicitors.
-By combing the expertise of our solicitors and nurses, we believe we can offer you an unparalleled service.
+Equally as important – we work collaboratively with a team of experienced nurses who have all worked for the NHS for many years in this specialist area.
+By combing the expertise of our solicitors and nurses, we believe we can offer you an unparalleled ‘one-shop stop’ service.

-We also sometime hear other companies saying that solicitors aren’t allowed to attend Full Assessment meetings or Appeal Meetings.
-That is simply NOT true, anyone acting as your appointed advocate has the right to attend the meetings with you.
-The NHS might not like us attending, but that’s because they know that we have the expertise to counter their arguments against approving your funding.
+We also sometimes hear other companies saying that solicitors aren’t allowed to attend Full Assessment meetings or Appeal Meetings.
+That is simply NOT true.
+Under the NHS National Framework, anyone acting as your appointed advocate has the right to attend the meetings with you.
+The NHS might not like us attending, but that’s because they know that we have the expertise to ensure that you don’t have the wool pulled over your eyes!

 Please read some of our Case Studies to see how relevant they may be to your current circumstances.